 There are potentially other internal funding opportunities depending on external allocations and details will be posted on this page when relevant.

 - Research England: In previous years, we have been allocated Research England funding in specific areas, including Policy Support and Participatory Research.

 For general information related to RETF and NIRD, please contact Dawn Cobbold, Executive Administration Manager (Vice-Chancellor’s Office)

 For information related to Research Travel Grants, please contact Eleanor Saxon, Senior Governance Officer

-For Information related to Studentship Schemes, please contact Elena Bedisti, Director of Graduate School Services
+For Information related to Studentship Schemes, please contact Elena Bedisti, Director of Doctoral and Researcher College Services